-Allocation Reporting will be provided to investors within one year from the date of a green or blue debt issuance until full allocation of proceeds.
+Allocation Reporting will be provided to investors within one year from the date of a Green or Blue debt issuance until full allocation of proceeds.
 The proceeds will be allocated to finance or refinance Allowable Project Spend and will be drawn to fund the design and construction of the tunnel.
-This information is being reported in our annual Sustainable Finance Report.
+This information is being reported in our Annual Report.